 Cultural heritage is captured in books, art, and artifacts stored in museums and libraries around the world.
+However, many treasures are in locations where they are unprotected from the risks of degradation or destruction.
 EMC contributes our expertise to help ensure these cultural treasures are available for future generations to access and enjoy.
-Through our Information Heritage program, EMC provides products, services, and financial assistance for digital information heritage programs worldwide.
+Through our Information Heritage Initiative EMC provides products, services, and financial assistance for digital information heritage programs worldwide.
+Digitizing not only prevents these pieces from disappearing, but provides access for students, scholars, and others who may not be able to visit these items in person.
+Since 2007, we have provided more than $37 million in products, services, and financial assistance for digital information heritage programs worldwide.

 EMC Isilon Helps Fuel the Library of the Future